Dear reader of ADxS.org, please excuse the disruption.

 Up to 240 mg of Ginkgo biloba improved ADHD behavioral symptoms and electrical brain activity in children in a very small study (n = 20).15

-A randomized, placebo-controlled study of children and adolescents with ADHD found that Ginkgo biloba, in addition to 20 to 30 mg MPH, improved its effect.16
+A randomized, placebo-controlled study of children and adolescents with ADHD found that Ginkgo biloba as an additional treatment alongside 20 to 30 mg of MPH improved its effect.16

 Simultaneous treatment with Ginkgo biloba and ginseng alleviated ADHD symptoms in children in a small study (n = 36), with few side effects.17